iPadGuy/VSCode-Flask-1/README.md

 - Already, I am wondering which of the following is the better way to go:
     1. Entry point at the top (ie. `./microblog.py`)
     2. Entry point in the app folder (ie. `app/webapp.py`)
+- Refactoring was fairly easy, but I used `app` instead of `hello_app` for the app directory name.
+- Going through the Docker tutorial again, this time using Flask, instead of Django.
+    1. Create Dockerfile from the Command Palette
+        a.
+In the Dockerfile, I changed `FROM python:3.8-slim-buster` to `FROM python:3.9-slim-buster` (After checking that the Docker image exists)
+    2. From the Debug pane, choose "Dockerfile: Python - Flask"
+    3. Run in the debugger (everything works)
+- TODO: Need to try this in PyCharm Pro, since it has Dockerfile support